jorgenschaefer/elpy/README.md

   Read the help() output of the object at point with a quick key shortcut.
 - **On-the-fly checks (using flymake)**
   Highlight errors in your code while you edit it.
+- **Virtualenv support**
+  Use C-c C-e to activate a virtual environment thorough your Emacs and for subprocesses.
+Use C-u C-c C-e to disable a virtual environment.
 - **Python web documentation:**
   Simply access the Python web documentation using a tab-completed list of modules and objects.